sabhiram/sabhiram.github.io/_posts/2015-01-21-golang_trace_fns_part_1.md

 Entering foo(0)
 {% endhighlight %}

-The above gets us logging when a function is entered.
-What if we also wanted to know when it returns?
+The above code just prints function names on entry (how boring).
+What if we also wanted to log the function exit?
 What if we wanted to visualize the nesting of calls?

 ### Track Function Enter / Exit (... easily)